For Employers

 DISCLAIMER

-Please note that these are calculations for IKA based upon existing data and may be prone to errors. kariera.gr is not responsible for any issues occurred.
+Please note that these are calculations for EFKA based upon existing data and may be prone to errors. kariera.gr is not responsible for any issues occurred.
 Please consult further with an accountant and/or legal counsellor if you wish.

 Why use the k.alculator?